theodorosploumis/awesome-drupal/contributing.md

 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request should have a useful title and include a link to the package and why it should be included.
+- Run `npx awesome-lint` before opening a pull request to catch formatting issues.
+If registry access is restricted in your environment, document the failure in the PR and proceed with manual checks.

 Thank you for your suggestion!